2023-24 Earth Grant Students

 A woman in a pink tank top standing in a canyon, smiling

-Ava Bezaire (she/her) is a junior studying Landscape Architecture, who dreams of a career designing outdoor spaces for wildlife and humans, whether these spaces are backyards or public lands.
+Ava Bezaire (she/her) participated as a junior studying Landscape Architecture, who dreams of a career designing outdoor spaces for wildlife and humans, whether these spaces are backyards or public lands.
 Ava is passionate about accessibility in the built environment, so that people can walk, bike, or take public transportation easily and safely.
 Through Earth Grant, Ava will be working with Emma Stahl-Wert LLC, a rainwater harvesting and sustainable landscaping design-build company.
-In this internship, Ava will be both installing rainwater harvesting systems and native landscapes, and educating others on the use and benefits of these systems.
+In this internship, Ava was both installing rainwater harvesting systems and native landscapes, and educating others on the use and benefits of these systems.
 In her free time, Ava loves photography and taking photos of friends, family, and unlikely beauty in the world.

 Image